steltenpower/PowerGists/README.md

 - No, or less, install (differences).
 Possible within security context of data.
 - Backend can run on High Performance Computing (HPC) too.
 - [Jupyter](https://www.youtube.com/watch?v=eJDxcR1V7Qg) is probably the most popular and has many derivatives.
 Others are Rnotebook(Rstudio) and ObservableHQ.
-- For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, fully-fledged but non-editable.
+- For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, data-linked but non-editable notebook.

 Git(hub):
 =========